 Homeward Bound of Marin operates the only emergency shelter for homeless families in Marin County, which is the entry point for our Family Services Program.
-Homeward Bound of Marin also operates four supportive housing programs for families, soon to include Oma Village in Novato.
+Homeward Bound of Marin also operates five supportive housing programs for families, including our new site called Oma Village in Novato.

 Being homeless is an experience of trauma for both adults and children.
 Our Family Services Program creates an environment to neutralize trauma and provide support as families stabilize and set goals for the future.